Emilie Moatti

-Biography
+Early life and education

-Moatti was born in Kfar Saba in 1980, the oldest of six children in a religious family of Tunisian-Jewish descent.
+Moatti was born in Kfar Saba on 27 June 1980, the oldest of six children in a religious family of Tunisian-Jewish descent.
 After dropping out of high school to work, she began studying at the University of Paris in 2003.

+Career

 While in Paris she worked as a producer and became a spokeswoman for the Israeli Cinema Festival.
 She subsequently worked as a filmmaker and political commentator, writing for Haaretz.

 She became involved in peace activism, serving as a director the Geneva Initiative.
 In 2014 she joined the board of WePower, a feminist group.
 In 2018 she won the Ministry of Education First Book Prize for her novel Blue Marks.
-She is married to former ambassador Daniel Shek.

-Political career
+Knesset tenure

 A member of the Labor Party, Moatti was placed fifteenth on the joint list of Labor, Meretz and Gesher for the 2020 Knesset elections, but the alliance won only seven seats.
 Prior to the 2021 elections she was placed third on the Labor Party list, and was elected to the Knesset as the party won seven seats.

 During the constructive vote of no confidence to remove the Netanyahu government and install the Bennett-Lapid "change" coalition, Moatti's vote was crucial.
 She was unable to stand as a result of a spinal infection and had to be rushed back from hospital on a stretcher to cast her vote for the new government, which was ultimately installed by a 60–59 vote.

-For the 2022 elections Moatti was placed sixth on the Labor list, but lost her seat as the party won only four seats.
+In 2021, Moatti became head of the Knesset Foreign Affairs and Defense Committee’s Subcommittee on Foreign Policy and Public Diplomacy.
+For the 2022 elections, Moatti was placed sixth on the Labor list, and lost her seat as the party won only four seats.

+Personal life

+She is married to former ambassador Daniel Shek.